-Welcome!
+Welcome to Water Filter Mania - your one-stop resource for home water filter reviews AND buying guides (including those for backpacking, RVs and more)!
 Most people realize how critically important pure, clean water is for our health.
 There are some health and fitness experts who say that most of the population of the United States is woefully under-hydrated.
 They generally recommend that most of us should drink ½ of our bodyweight in ounces each day.
 That means that if a person weights about 160 pounds, he or she might be wise to consider drinking 80 ounces each day.

 And yet, how many of us do that?